 - Protect the rights of individuals.

-In addition, signage is installed throughout the precinct, in the vicinity of the cameras, to advise visitors that CCTV is in operation.
+In addition, signage is installed throughout the Chapel Street precinct and Toorak Village in the vicinity of the cameras, and on the CCTV trailer to advise that CCTV is in operation.

-Footage is monitored, recorded and stored at the Prahran Police Station.
-The CCTV system automatically downloads and records data which is retained for a period of 31 days.
+Footage from the street network is monitored, recorded and stored at the Prahran Police Station and footage from the CCTV trailer stored at Malvern Police Station.
+The CCTV system automatically downloads and records data which is retained for a minimum period of 31 days.
 If no request has been made to view or access the footage during this period the footage is destroyed.

 Access to and use of footage is governed by strict protocols and procedures designed to safeguard the integrity and accountability of the data and the program.